tiny-rebels/element/README.md

 Whats the foss all about?
 ===
 Element is designed to be very simple and straightforward to use.
-It's kind of similar to Laravel, but with a structure and context that suitet my needs and taste in a better way!...
-While the public views are more or less up to the developer it self, I decided to use [adminLTE 2.4.18](https://adminlte.io/themes/AdminLTE/index.html) for the backend dashboard, simply because it's really easy to use!
+It's kind of similar to Laravel, but with a structure and context that suited my needs and taste in a better way!...
+While the public views are more or less up to the developer itself, I decided to use the free version of [Soft UI Dashboard from creative tim](https://www.creative-tim.com/product/soft-ui-dashboard) for the backend dashboard, simply because it's really easy to use!
 It has lots of cool ui elements and the best part of it?!
-It's 100% free - Even for commercial apps :-) So you are good there...
-But feel free to switch to your own template if you like.
+It's 100% free - Even for commercial apps 😊 So you are good there 👌...
+Although it comes with an MIT license, so please bear that in mind whenever you make any changes to the code.

+**But I highly recommend** any users of Element3 to check out their [Pro version](https://www.creative-tim.com/product/soft-ui-dashboard-pro) 👀📢 It's really cool, and it comes with a lot of extra cool features...
+Or else feel free to switch to your own template if you like.
 (I left the theme as a .zip folder under 'src/assets/themes')

 :speech_balloon: Usage
 ===